njersch/mission-control/README.md

 ### Block time on your calendar

 If you want to organise your day and block time on your calendar for your to-dos, you can have Mission Control add calendar events for your to-dos.
-Type in the number of minutes you'd like to block for each to-do into column A and click on the 'Schedule' icon:
+Type in the number of minutes you'd like to block for each to-do into column I and click on the 'Schedule' icon:

 ![Schedule to-dos](./assets/schedule.png)